kiransalve/Power-BI/Learn with Gigs/Questions.md

 These reports are created using Power BI Report Builder and are best for exporting to PDF or Excel with exact formatting.

+# 111. In Power Query is null and blank is same? and how to handle them?

+No, null and blank are NOT the same in Power Query

+Null means no value at all - like missing or unknown values

+Blank means empty text - "" - there is a value but it's an empty string

+We can replace blank with Null or impute the values by talking with data provider.